 3. Understand the sources available for each ancestor

 Research what source might actually be available for a particular ancestor before diving in and buying certificates.
 I like to create a spreadsheet for a particular surname, with names in the first column and sources in the preceding columns.
 I’ll then colour code them yellow if there is a possibility that the record exists, red if it doesn’t and green if I have found it.
 So for example someone born around 1810 cannot possibly be in the England & Wales, Civil Registration Birth Index, as they only started in 1837 so I’d mark this as red.
-This is a great way to memorise what sources might actually be available and will save time before you start looking in the wrong collections.
+This is a great way to memorise what sources might actually be available and will save time and help you research your family tree on a budget before you start looking in the wrong collections.

 4. Check if there are local history groups in your research area.

-Family History Groups are a great resource as its members have often got unique insights and know a lot about the local area and the sources it contains.
+Family History Groups are a great resource for researching your family tree on a budget as its members have often got unique insights and know a lot about the local area and the sources it contains.
 They might also know of local museums or historic places that can hold items or documents related to the surnames you are interested in.